jmares79/marketing/README.md

 # Installation
 Clone the repo and run composer install, just in case, also run "dump-autoload".
-Create a DB into the used server (In our case, MySql) and add the connection string parameters to the array in "init.php" (Might be set to the INI file)
+Create a DB into the used server (In our case, MySql) and add the connection string parameters to the INI file in the `config` folder.

 # Description and structure

-The project, from the architecture point of view, consists of an entry point "init.php" (For the lack of a better name), that has a hardcoded connection string array with the values of the local DB (The last version might have the INI set configuration)
+The project, from the architecture point of view, consists of an entry point "init.php" (For the lack of a better name), that has a  connection string array with the values of the local DB taken from an INI set configuration.

 It then instantiates within a try-catch block the basic classes needed for the soft to be useful, and passes them to the TaskController, in order for it to execute the needed steps.